WELCOME TO THE IMAGINAL MEMOIR CAVE!

 Our Wet.Ink class will have 9 modules — one for each month of the program.

 All content, supplemental readings, videos, and recordings will be posted within each month’s container.
 Each month (except December) also has a live workshop, which will be recorded and posted in Wet.Ink if you can’t make it.
-Your monthly module in Wet.Ink will contain a field guide (written by us!) for you to work through over the month, and there will be places to upload and share exercises and questions for feedback from your peers and from us.
+Your monthly module in Wet.Ink will contain a field guide (written by us!) for you to work through over the month—over 125 pages of fresh content over the 9 months—and there will be places to upload and share exercises and questions for feedback from your peers and from us.
 (Generative feedback guidelines will be provided).

 We (Gayle and Laraine) will be responding to these alongside your peers.
 We want this to be a nurturing community where we can, together, help each other find the story that is uniquely ours.